 Router#show start startup-config is not present

-To check your backed up file.
-First you have to be logged on FTP server with the help of Telnet.
-Now follow below commands to preform this task.
+To check your backed-up file.
+First, you have to be logged on FTP server with the help of Telnet.
+Now follow the below commands to perform this task.

 i.
 Go to Command Prompt of PC.